SECRET-GUEST/themes/Python/PyQt5/graphical user interface/Cyberpunk interface 2/README.md

 - Minimize button <
 - Resizable <

+## Resize

+Actually you only can resize by the corner right, I'll update it soon.

 ## Usage:

 To use this class, import it into your project and create a new class that inherits from Cypunk2Window.
 In the new class, customize the window appearance by passing the required parameters (title, window size, button icons, and stylesheet) to the `__init__()` method of the parent class.